Yandex Cloud

 • performanceDiagnostics: Statistics collection settings:

-• enabled: Enables statistics collection.
+• enabled: Enables statistics collection, true or false.

 • sessionsSamplingInterval: Session sampling interval.
 The values range from 1 to 86400 seconds.